bxparks/rpn83p/docs/USER_GUIDE.md

 #### Base Input Digit Limit

-The maximum number of digits allowed to be entered into the input buffer is limited by a function which depends on:
+The maximum number of digits allowed to be entered into the input buffer is determined by a function which depends on both the `WSIZ` and the current base number (`HEX` 16, `DEC` 10, `OCT` 8, `BIN` 2).
-- the `WSIZ`
-- the current base number (`HEX` 16, `DEC` 10, `OCT` 8, `BIN` 2)
-- the width of the single line on the display

 Adding a limit during input hopefully reduces the likelihood that the user will enter a number that is greater than the maximum number of bits allowed in by the current `WSIZ` and base number.

 Here are the limits: